Dan Neidle: Nadhim Zahawi

 Neidle did not retract, but instead set out his reasoning in more detail.
 Osborne Clarke responded with a second letter, which claimed it was not a libel threat, but Neidle nevertheless interpreted as a libel threat.
 Neidle believed that the assertions of confidentiality were false, and that the letters were an attempt to intimidate him, and he therefore published the letters.
 Neidle also wrote to the Solicitors Regulation Authority asking them to outlaw the practice of lawyers writing libel letters and claiming they were confidential and could not be published.
 Richard Moorhead, Professor of Law and Professional Ethics at the University of Exeter, wrote that, in claiming that their letters could not be published, Osborne Clarke may have been (knowingly or recklessly) complicit in an attempt to mislead Neidle.
 Moorhead agreed with Neidle that the SRA should take a hard look at claims of confidentiality in SLAPP (Strategic Lawsuits Against Public Participation) letters.

 The Times legal editor, Jonathan Ames described the situation as ironic, given that the Government had just published draft legislation that would crack down on strategic lawsuits against public participation.

 In January 2023, The Guardian was told that, the previous month, Zahawi had agreed a "contractual settlement" with HMRC, paying £3.7m of tax and a 30% penalty, plus interest.
 Neidle had estimated in July 2022 that the tax Zahawi owed was £3.7 million.
 Following a subsequent investigation by the Independent Adviser on Ministers' Interests, the Prime Minister dismissed Zahawi on 29 January 2023.

-The Solicitors Regulatory Authority subsequently referred Zahawi's lawyer, Ashley Hurst of Osborne Clarke, to the Solicitors Disciplinary Tribunal for attempting to “improperly restrict” Neidle's right to publish its correspondence or discuss its contents.
+The Solicitors Regulatory Authority subsequently referred Zahawi's lawyer, Ashley Hurst of Osborne Clarke, to the Solicitors Disciplinary Tribunal (SDT) for attempting to "improperly restrict" Neidle's right to publish its correspondence or discuss its contents.
+In December 2024, the SDT fined Hurst £50,000, ruling that he had acted "without integrity" by misusing "without prejudice" labels to stifle the publication of his letters.
+The High Court overturned the decision in January 2026, ruling that Hurst's conduct did not breach professional standards and criticising the Tribunal's decision as unfair and legally flawed.

+Untaxing

+In March 2025, Neidle presented the five-part documentary series Untaxing on BBC Radio 4.
+The series explored the complexities of the UK tax system through historical and cultural case studies, including the Laffer curve, the Jaffa Cakes VAT tribunal, and the financial history of The Beatles.

+The series received positive reviews.
+Writing in The Telegraph, Chris Bennion described the programme as "riveting" and "terrific", noting Neidle's ability to explain "arcane" systems through engaging anecdotes.
+The New Statesman praised the show's execution, stating that while the topic could be dry, Neidle's approach was "anything but".